ieve

 The Skeptic Perspective.

-By and large, religious skeptics have come to believe in the validity of evolution as the means whereby the universe and life forms have come to be.
+By and large, skeptics of Christianity have come to believe in the validity of evolution as the means whereby the universe and life forms have come to be.
+Oddly enough, many who consider themselves Christian, including Christian leadership, have come to this same conclusion.
 As previously discussed in this series, some skeptics are deists and believe there is a supernatural entity that is the source of what is.
 It is believed this entity (call it God if you will) created the evolutionary process and has simply let it proceed.

 Most skeptics take the orthodox evolutionist position that the universe and life forms have not come to be through a supernatural entity but through the fortuitous activity of resident forces present within the constituents of matter which is believed to have always existed in one form or another.
 For an in-depth discussion of evolution versus creation, go to: http://theologicalperspectives.com/creation-versus-evolution-part-one